-What Is Giclee Printing?
-A Guide to Museum-Quality Art Prints
+What Is Giclée Printing?
+A Guide to Fine Art Prints

 If you have browsed art prints online, you have almost certainly seen the term "giclee" (pronounced zhee-clay).
 It sounds fancy, but the concept is straightforward: giclee is a fine-art printing process that uses high-resolution inkjet technology to produce prints with exceptional colour accuracy and longevity.

 Unlike standard digital printing, giclee printers use a much wider colour gamut — typically ten or twelve individual ink cartridges compared to the four found in a standard office printer.
 This means smoother gradients, richer blacks, and more faithful reproduction of subtle tones.
 The ink is sprayed in microscopic droplets onto archival-grade paper or canvas, producing a result that is virtually indistinguishable from the original artwork.
-When paired with acid-free, cotton-rag fine art paper, a giclee print can last over a hundred years without noticeable fading.
+When paired with cotton-rag fine art paper, a giclee print delivers long-lasting brilliance that won't fade when displayed indoors.

 Ready to create your own map poster?